rokkuran/stegasawus/README.md

 ### Future Work
-- Run model benchmarks for different LSB embedding generator types.
+- Model benchmarks for different LSB embedding generator types.
 - Look at model performance for different image types (only cats and dogs at the moment).
 - Model persistence for well performing trained models.
-- Write a few non-repeating integer sequence generators for use in LSB embedding.
-- Write own LSB embedding algorithm.
+- Improve LSB embedding location sequences.
-- Investigate ensemble of models.
-- Improve feature set.
+- Extend/improve features.
+- Look at jpg images and embedding in discrete cosine coefficients.